wvmitchell/Blog/source/articles/2014-11-17-playing-around-with-opal.html.markdown

 In your browser, navigate to localhost:9393.
 You should be seeing an error, because we haven't created our index view.
 Lets do that now.
-Be sure to also create a directory for the views as well.
+Be sure to create a directory for the views as well.